What is I Have Seen

 and leave him hanging bare,

-19. I've seen the hope of a wistful child,
+and leave him hanging there. - I've seen the hope of a wistful child

 exuberant with joy,

-and felt the warmth of a love so pure,
+and felt the warmth of a love so pure

 that no man could alloy.